 By July the Hornet had been repaired and was back in action near Santa Cur del Sur cutting under water telegraph cables.
 It wasn't long before the Hornet saw action again in Manzanillo Harbor where the American fleet sank nine Spanish ships in an hour and 40 minutes of heavy fighting.
 By August the Hornet was back in Key West and by October 1898 it was decommissioned and loaned to the Naval Militia of North Carolina where it served until 1902.
 The Hornet was then sent to Norfolk , where it served as a tender to the Franklin for the next eight years.
 In 1910 the Hornet was decommissioned and sold to a broker in New Orleans.

-Until this summer that's all that was known to historians about the storied life of the Alicia (later known as the USS Hornet).
+Until the summer of 2012, that's all that was known to historians about the storied life of the Alicia (later known as the USS Hornet).
 However, that was far from being the end of the Alicia's story.
 Instead, the Alicia was about to begin another interesting chapter in its history.
 A phase in which it would play a critical role in shaping the geopolitical landscape.
 But, more about that later.

 For more than a century bananas have been the most popular fruit in America.
 But, it wasn't always so.
 It is very unlikely that Henry Flagler ever even saw a banana until he was well into his adult life.
 In the mid-nineteenth century bananas were a very rare fruit, known only to the wealthiest of Americans.
 But thanks to the United Fruit Company and an extraordinarily scrappy and ambitious young Russian immigrant named Samuel Zemurray, that all changed in the late nineteenth century.